← Home

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure — these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.” — Steve Jobs

-This site is simply a tech blog where I share what I have been learning lately.
+This site is where I share what I have been learning and living.
 You will also find my contact information and links to the social networks where I am most active.

 I hope you enjoy it.